xsitemanage/3rd-party-examples/README.md

 schemas refer to HTTP GET querystring parameters and request body in the other HTTP methods.
 You are not expected to send property `body` or `queryStringParameters` within the request body.

+A note on JSON schema format: The schema of an object can include property `additionalProperties`.
+If not set or set to `true`, object properties that have not been defined are allowed.
+In practice this means new properties can be added to the API without prior warning.
+If set to `false` this is not possible.

 #### GET https://api.xsitemanage.com/ext/0/site/sites?nextToken={nextToken}&maxPageSize={maxPageSize}

 Get user's sites